8fold/commonmark-fluent-markdown/README.md

 An [.abbr](abbreviation) from 8fold Abbreviations.
 ```

-Setting the extensions and printing the ressult:
+Setting the extensions and printing the result:

 ```php
 use Eightfold\Markdown\Markdown;